Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Geforce GTX 780 should in theory be much faster than the GeForce 8600 GT 256MB DDR2 in general. (explain)
+Memory BandwidthIn theory, the Geforce GTX 780 will be 2153% faster than the GeForce 8600 GT 256MB DDR2 in general, because of its higher bandwidth. (explain)

-Pixel RateThe Geforce GTX 780 is quite a bit (more or less 859%) better at full screen anti-aliasing than the GeForce 8600 GT 256MB DDR2, and also will be able to handle higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe Geforce GTX 780 is much (about 859%) better at anti-aliasing than the GeForce 8600 GT 256MB DDR2, and should be capable of handling higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison